Big-Fig/Fediverse.app/README.md

 pod install
 ```

-Sometimes you change package version in `pubspec.yaml` run `pub get` but version not changes
+Sometimes you change package version in `pubspec.yaml` run `pub get` but version is not changed

 ```
 rm pubspec.lock